mwm126/MFIX-Exa/docs/source/qb/granRT.rst

 :math:`d_p = 140` microns (:math:`dx^* \approx 1.8`) and density of
 :math:`\rho_p = 1050` kg/m\ :sup:`3` \.
 The resitution and sliding friction
 coefficients are set to 0.9 and 0.25, which are believed to be representative of the polystyrene material.
-The Wen and Yu drag law [WY66]_ is applied.
+The :cpp:`WenYu` drag law of Wen and Yu drag [WY66]_ is applied.
 1.12M particles are initially randomly distributed throughout the domain.
-The gravity force on the particles is modified by :math:`\tanh 100(t - 2)`
-so that the particles initially settle upwards, and then the body force is quickly inverted around :math:`t = 2` s, causing the particles to fall downward into the quiescent air.
+The gravity force on the particles is modified by :math:`\tanh 100(t - 2)` so that the particles initially settle upwards, and then the body force is quickly inverted around :math:`t = 2` s, causing the particles to fall downward into the quiescent air.

 .. figure:: figs/granRT_1908_small.png